atlassian/gostatsd/README.md

   may cause blocking in the pipeline (back pressure).
 A UDP only receiver will never use more than the number of configured parsers (`--max-parsers` option).
 Defaults to the value of `--max-parsers`, but may require tuning for HTTP based servers.
-- `expiry-interval`: interval before metrics are expired, see `Metric expiry and persistence` section.
-Defaults to `5m`.
-0 to disable, -1 for immediate.
-- `expiry-interval-counter`: interval before counters are expired, defaults to the value of `expiry-interval`.
-- `expiry-interval-gauge`: interval before gauges are expired, defaults to the value of `expiry-interval`.
-- `expiry-interval-set`: interval before sets are expired, defaults to the value of `expiry-interval`.
-- `expiry-interval-timer`: interval before timers are expired, defaults to the value of `expiry-interval`.
-- `flush-interval`: duration for how long to batch metrics before flushing.
-Should be an order of magnitude less than the upstream flush interval.
-Defaults to `1s`.
 - `transport`: see [TRANSPORT.md](TRANSPORT.md) for how to configure the transport.
-- `log-raw-metric`: logs raw metrics received from the network.
-Defaults to `false`.
 - `custom-headers` : a map of strings that are added to each request sent to allow for additional network routing / request inspection.
   Not required, default is empty.
 Example: `--custom-headers='{"region" : "us-east-1", "service" : "event-producer"}'`
 - `dynamic-headers` : similar with `custom-headers`, but the header values are extracted from metric tags matching the